Phil Nastu

-Philip Nastu (born March 8, 1955) is a former pitcher in Major League Baseball who played from 1978 through 1980 for the San Francisco Giants.
+Philip Nastu (born March 8, 1955) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) from 1978 through 1980 for the San Francisco Giants.

 Born in Bridgeport, Connecticut, Nastu attended Bassick High School and the University of Bridgeport before being signed by the Giants as free agent in 1976.

 Nastu began his professional pitching career in 1977 with the Cedar Rapids Giants of the Midwest League and the Waterbury Giants of the Eastern League.
 The next season, he was promoted to the AAA Phoenix Giants of the Pacific Coast League.

 As a September call-up, Nastu made his MLB debut on September 15, 1978, when the Giants hosted the Cincinnati Reds at Candlestick Park.
 He pitched the final two innings in the 6–1 loss; although he surrendered a single and walk, no runs scored.
 His first decision, a loss, came on October 1 (the final game of the season) when the Houston Astros shutout the Giants, 3–0, in the Astrodome.
 Starting the game, he gave up runs in the first 3 innings before being removed for a pinch hitter in the 5th inning.